oliver-oloughlin/kvdex/README.md

 ### forEach()

-The "forEach" method is used for executing a callback function for multiple documents in the KV store.
+Execute a callback function for multiple documents in the KV store.
 It takes an optional options argument that can be used for filtering of documents and pagination.
 If no options are given, the callback function will be executed for all documents in the collection.